QUAN-Yuhui/bookmark-manager/README.md

 2. Click the extension icon in Chrome’s toolbar

-3. Use the dropdown to sort bookmarks then click **refresh** to make it effective
+3. Use the dropdown to sort bookmarks in chronological order or the reverse order.

 4. Select bookmarks using the checkboxes